realumhelp/Creality-K1-and-K1-Max_wiki/Installation-Helper-Script.md

   - `Remove Mobileraker Companion` -> To remove Mobileraker Companion
   - `Remove Klipper Adaptive Meshing & Purging` -> To remove KAMP
   - `Remove Hostname Service file` -> To remove Hostname Service file
+  - `Remove Custom Boot Display` -> To remove Custom Boot Display and reinstall the stock one
   - `Backup configuration files` -> To backup the Klipper configuration folder
   - `Restore configuration files` -> To restore a backup of the Klipper configuration folder
   - `Reload Moonraker and Nginx` -> To reload Moonraker and Nginx services if needed